Comparative mythology: Founding myths

 Many cultures have myths describing the origin of their customs, rituals, and identity.
 In fact, ancient and traditional societies have often justified their customs by claiming that their gods or mythical heroes established those customs.
 For example, according to the myths of the Australian Karajarri, the mythical Bagadjimbiri brothers established all of the Karadjeri's customs, including the position in which they stand while urinating.
 In the Old Testament, the Israelites have a founding myth of their ancestors escaping enslavement from Egypt.

-Hero myths

-Hero myths are stories of legendary figures who embody cultural values and perform extraordinary feats.
-These narratives appear across cultures worldwide and often follow similar patterns, featuring protagonists who overcome great challenges through courage, cunning, or divine assistance.

-Hero myths appear across many cultures, from Mesopotamian rulers like Sargon of Akkad and Persian leaders like Cyrus the Great, to Greco-Roman heroes such as Perseus and Hercules, and Germanic figures like Siegfried.
-The Rank-Raglan mythotype framework later revealed common patterns in how these diverse cultures told their heroes' life stories.

-Heroes in mythology typically fall into several categories: culture heroes who bring civilization and knowledge (like Prometheus), warrior heroes who defeat monsters (such as Perseus), tragic heroes whose fatal flaws lead to their downfall (like Achilles), and divine or semi-divine heroes born of the union between gods and mortals (such as Heracles).

-Common themes in hero myths include: